JohnRyland/GenericMake/README.md

  - https://github.com/Wandmalfarbe/pandoc-latex-template/

-For making the background file, I used 'inkscape' to draw some shapes and saved this as a SVG file.
+For making the background file, I used *inkscape* to draw some shapes and saved this as a SVG file.
 Because SVG is XML, it would be relatively simple to dynamically change colors or transform the background from a build system if required.
 To convert the SVG to PNG for passing to pandoc, I used this command: